Hugo Gatti

-Hugo Orlando Gatti (born 19 August 1944) is an Argentine former professional football goalkeeper who played in the Argentine Primera División for 26 seasons and set a record of 765 league and 52 international appearances, totaling 817 games played.
+Hugo Orlando Gatti (19 August 1944 – 20 April 2025) was an Argentine football goalkeeper who played in the Argentine Primera División for 26 seasons and set a record of 765 league and 52 international appearances, totaling 817 games played.
 Gatti is the player with most appearances in the Argentine league ever.

 During his career, Gatti won three Primera División titles, two Copa Libertadores tournaments, and one Intercontinental Cup, all with Boca Juniors, and played professionally until the age of 44.

 Gatti, nicknamed El Loco (The Madman) was recognized for his charisma, his innovative playing style for his position and his eccentricity.
 He developed himself into a goalkeeper who relied on positional play rather than on his reflexes.
 He would frequently leave the penalty area to function as an additional field player, and join his teammates in defense – and many times in attack.
 Unlike most goalkeepers of his era, he made extensive use of his feet, head, and chest to control or strike the ball.
 He was one of the pioneers of the achique, the goalkeeping technique of running out to challenge an oncoming opposing player.
 He was also notable at facing penalty kicks, saving 26 of them throughout his career, tied for the most ever in Primera División with contemporary goalkeeper Ubaldo Fillol.

 Gatti was voted Player of the Year of Argentina in 1982, and was ranked as the third best Argentine goalkeeper of the 20th Century in a poll by the IFFHS.

-Biography

-Early life and career
+Early life

 Born in Carlos Tejedor, Province of Buenos Aires, Gatti was the youngest of siblings.
-During his youth he was adept at playing as a striker, which according to him was the best way of knowing how forwards tend to think and behave.
+During his youth he was adept at playing as a forward, which according to him was the best way of knowing how forwards tend to think and behave.

 Club career

+Early career

-In 1960, at the age of 16, he attended a C.A.
+In 1960, at the age of 16, Gatti attended a C.A.
 River Plate match and saw Amadeo Carrizo play, who would become one of his role models as a goalkeeper.
 He then started playing for Atlanta in the Argentine sixth division.
 His Primera División debut came in 1962 against Gimnasia y Esgrima La Plata.

 Gatti played 38 matches for Atlanta, and after that he was acquired by River Plate.
 He played 77 matches for River between 1964 and 1968, alternating as the first choice goalkeeper with Amadeo Carrizo, until he was transferred to Gimnasia y Esgrima, for which he appeared in 244 league matches between 1969 and 1974.
 In 1975, he joined Unión de Santa Fe, which put on an impressive season with coach Juan Carlos Lorenzo.